 Queen Victoria Facts for Children

-The 24th of May this year is the 202nd anniversary of Queen Victoria’s birth, but how much do you know about this famous monarch?
+Queen Victoria was born on 24th May 1819.
+How much do you know about this famous monarch?
 Find out about her reign and legacy with these Queen Victoria Facts for children.

 Who was Queen Victoria?